NSW Photo Rights

 In March and June 2006 a number of reports appeared (eg. ABC Sydney, Sydney Morning Herald) noting that many councils equip their officers with digital cameras to record parking hazards and infringements; traffic violations; illegal rubbish dumping etc. It was claimed such photography was done for evidentiary purposes, to make proving cases easier should council fines be challenged in court.

 Okay — but people who appear in such images have obviously not had their permission obtained.
 Indeed most pictures were taken surreptitiously to prevent alleged malefactors from being alerted.
-In which case, isn't this identical to the kind of unauthorised/ invasion of privacy activity councils wish to ban in the first place?
-Or is their idea of “authorised” carefully limited to only mean “authorised” by them?
+In which case, isn't this identical to the kind of unauthorised/ invasion of privacy

-Or to put it more cynically, maybe it is just another bureaucratic example of: When revenue is at stake — do as we say, not as we do.
+Or to put it more cynically, maybe it is just another bureaucratic example of: When revenue is at stake — do as we say, not as we do

 Other Restrictions

 What about NSW recording devices or NSW Workplace Surveillance legislation?
 Neither apply as the former is limited to sound recordings and telephone taps, whereas the latter is only concerned with the misuse of surveillance cameras in places of employment.
-What about performer's rights?
-In this case we have a copyright issue, dealing with the recording performances by musicians and actors — hardly relevant when taking the occasional still photograph of everyday people.
+What about performer's rights

 Keep in mind court orders prohibiting photography and/or the publication of images can also be obtained in child custody and protection matters or witness protection.
 I personally encountered this while taking general photographs of a spectator crowd at a football match in July 2003.
 After a few shots, a woman screamed at me and ran 50m down stairs demanding to know who I was, why I was taking pictures etc. It turned out a seven year-old in her custody was subject to a child protection order, and photographs of him were prohibited by court order.
 No problem, I made a note and used a different image.
 Couldn't help wondering though about the wisdom of taking such a child to a public event bristling with cameras and media coverage…